Class: SC.Observable

 Returns:

-Object this
+Object

-Logs the named properties to the SC.Logger.
+Logs the named properties to the console.

 Parameters:

-String... propertyNames
+propertyNames String...

 one or more property names